 Pick your battles.
 As a tech oriented person it’s easy to butt in with your opinion everywhere.
 However at such a busy place as a startup, you don’t need to be involved in every project.
 I found it better to not get involved in every tech discussion so that I could focus on my own tasks.
 I should trust that my fellow programmers can also make the right decisions without me, and if they need my opinion they can ask for it.

 Try not to be too grumpy and give positive feedback.
-I think I can be quite pessimistic sometimes, especially as I spend a lot of my time fixing other people's code and with the stress that comes from being the inhouse sysadmin.
+I think I can be quite pessimistic sometimes, especially as I spend a lot of my time fixing other people’s code and with the stress that comes from being the inhouse sysadmin.
 At the same time, I may be affected by my native Swedish culture a bit too, where we can be a bit sparse on positive feedback.
+So I’m trying to be more positive going forward, being too negative will also bring the team down, being positive and bringing some humor should keep spirits up.